 All animal users must complete the course entitled "Mandatory general training for all animal users".
 Completion of additional courses is dependent on your area of research (lab, biomedical, field etc.), species you are working with and procedures being used.

-STEP 2: Attend the in-person workshop entitled "Ethical Use of Animals, IACUC Function and the 3R's"
+STEP 2: Attend the workshop entitled "Ethical Use of Animals, IACUC Function and the 3R's"

 Sign up for workshop via the calendar.